LEE-HYUNSANG/UPBIT_ML/doc/overview.md

 `strategies_master_pruned.json` is checked on every iteration using the latest 1-minute candle.
 When that expression becomes `True` the coin is sold through the order executor.

+The risk configuration also defines a `HOLD_SECS` value.
+When a position has been open for this many seconds the generic stop-loss, take-profit and trailing stop rules from the "손절/익절/TS 조건" card take precedence over the strategy-specific formula.
+This helps prevent very long holds.